sochikenny/Date-Night.github.io/README.md

 ## Live Site

-Check out the site: https://sochikenny.github.io/Manhattan-Munchies/
+Check out the site <a href='https://sochikenny.github.io/Manhattan-Munchies/'>HERE</a>